oferzv/wifiTool/README.md

 even if you have a web server running in your firmware this will over ride its settings.

+##ESP8266 Dbl restart deduction
-ESP8266 Dbl restart deduction was added so if you hit the reset button twice (fast enough) it will force a running of the AP
+We added a Dbl restart deduction and it will force a running of the AP.